vt-vl-lab/cluster/README.md

     # this might cause some issues.
 fi
 ```

+NOTE: NewRiver is retired, please use Infer-T4 if you want to use P100 GPUs.

 ### Use customized python kernel in Jupyter Notebook:
 1. Install anaconda/miniconda of your choice